gregpalmr/dremio-backup-restore-on-kubernetes/README.md

 # dremio-backup-restore-on-kubernetes
 Dremio Data Lake Engine - Backup and Restore Procedure on Kubernetes

-Use these instructions if you want to backup Dremio meta-data on a Dremio Data Lake Engine running on a Kubernetes cluster.
+Use these instructions if you want to backup and restore Dremio meta-data on a Dremio Data Lake Engine running on a Kubernetes cluster.

 ### Prerequisites: